jeremymailen/kotlinter-gradle/README.md

 ### Tasks

+If your project uses the JetBrains Kotlin JVM Gradle plugin, standard tasks will created:

 `formatKotlin`: format Kotlin source code according to ktlint rules (when possible to auto-format).

 `lintKotlin`: check Kotlin source code for lint formatting error and (by default) fail the build.